TIBCOSoftware/snappydata/docs/programming_guide/using_jdbc_with_snappydata.md

 ```

 !!!
 Note
-	If you are using a third part tool that connects to the database using JDBC, and if the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
+	If you are using a third party tool that connects to the database using JDBC, and if the tool does not automatically select a driver class, you may have the option of selecting a class from within the JAR file.
 In this case, select the **io.snappydata.jdbc.ClientDriver** class.

 For more information, see [How to connect using JDBC driver](/howto/connect_using_jdbc_driver.md).